Lazy Cook’s Chile Relleno Casserole Cups

 I baked my casserole cups in a 350-degree oven until the egg was set and the tops were lightly brown – about 30 – 40 minutes or so.

-So it’s not uncommon for me to layer my open-face pepper into the muffin cup, add a few spoonful’s of cooked ground meat/onions, Leftover Meatloaf or leftover shredded chicken before topping with the cheese and egg mixture.
+So it’s not uncommon for me to add a few spoonful’s of cooked ground meat/onions, Leftover Meatloaf or leftover shredded chicken before topping with the cheese and egg mixture.

 Lazy Cook's Open Face Chile Relleno Cups #TexasHomesteader

-After the chile relleno cups are cooked I can serve them as-is.
+After the chile relleno cups are cooked I can serve them as they are.
 But sometimes I’ll top them with something fun.

 Topping Ideas For Chile Relleno